AlexanderDzhoganov/Skylines-Sapphire/README.md

 </UIView>
 ```

-So here is how this works - when this module gets applied, Sapphire will find the UIComponent called `(Library) OptionsPanel` (repesenting the Options menu in the main menu) under the UI root and change it's size to x=512, y=512 and it's position to x=16 and y=4.
+Here is how this works - when this skin module gets applied, Sapphire will find the UIComponent called `(Library) OptionsPanel` (repesenting the Options menu in the main menu) under the UIView root and change its size to x=512, y=512 and its position to x=16 and y=4.

-Component definitions can be nested, for example:
+We call `<Component name="Foo">` a selector.
+Selectors allow you to "grab" a specific component in the UI and modify its properties.
+There are several different kinds of selectors in Sapphire, refer to the skin module guide for more information.

+Due to the hierachical nature of the UI, Sapphire allows you to nest Component selectors:

 ```xml
 <UIView>